-Children are supervised from 8.50 a.m. until 2.30p.m. on all normal school days.
+Children are supervised from 8.50 a.m. until 2.30p.m. for all normal school days.
 During breaks teacher and SNAs will supervise.
 Any accidents (requiring attention within the school) will be recorded in the accident report book.
 Any strangers who approach the children will be asked to identify themselves.
-Children will not be permitted to speak to passers by during outings.
+Children will not be permitted to speak to passers-by during outings.

 Staff will not take children, on journeys, alone in their cars.
 Children will not be released to adults who are unknown to the teacher/school staff unless parents have informed the school in writing or by telephone authorising the teacher about the new arrangement.

 Where possible children will be taught in small group settings, but on occasions, and in their own best interests, children may require individual tuition/consultation.
-Every effort will be made to ensure the protection of the child and staff member and to this end the door will always be open and the session conducted in clear view of passers by.
+Every effort will be made to ensure the protection of the child and staff member and to this end the door will always be open/or in a room with class window (such as conservatory, the hall, and entrance way) and the session conducted in clear view of passers-by.